MOTOR: Learning ID-free Item Representation with Token Crossing for Embedding-based Multimodal Recommendation: Methodology

 where $c_{x,j}^v \in \mathbb{R}^{\frac{d_v}{D}}$ represents the $j$-th centroid in the $x$-th subvector's codebook.
-To acquire these PQ centroid embeddings, we employ a well-known technique called Optimized Product Quantization (OPQ)~\cite{OPQ}.
-We then optimize these centroid embeddings by utilizing the visual features of the items from the entire training dataset.
 Each subvector matrix $F^v_x$ is then quantized by finding the nearest centroid in the corresponding codebook $C_x^v$.
 The index of this centroid acts as the Token IDs.
 This assignment is expressed as:

-where $t_{x,i}^v$ is the Token ID of item $i$ for the $x$-th subvector in vision modality. $t_i^v$ is the visual token ids for item $i$.
+where $t_{x,i}^v$ is the Token ID of item $i$ for the $x$-th subvector in vision modality. $t_i^v$ is the visual Token IDs for item $i$.
 Finally, the discrete Token IDs $T^v \in \mathbb{R}^{N \times D}$ of all items are represented as a concatenation of $t_i^v$:

-In summary, through the process of vector quantization and clustering, visual features $F^v$ is transformed into a set of discrete Token IDs $T^v$.
-A similar procedure can be applied to convert text features $F^t$ into their Token IDs $T^t$.
-Although the original multimodal features are transformed into discretized token IDs, they still retain significant semantic information (e.g., semantically similar items share the certain token IDs).
-We further demonstrate the result about semantic analysis of token ids in Appendix \ref{sec:case study}.
+In summary, through the process of vector clustering and quantization, visual features $F^v \in \mathbb{R}^{N \times d_v}$ is transformed into a set of discrete Token IDs $T^v \in \mathbb{R}^{N \times D}$.
+A similar procedure can be applied to convert text features $F^t$ into their Token IDs $T^t$. \textbf{The process of vector quantization requires execution only a single time and may subsequently be employed by all downstream models.}